bq/ipa-resigner/README.md

 #Usage
  1. Import the certificate in the Keychain
- 2. Generate a provisioning profile por Adhoc o AppStore Desployment
+ 2. Generate a provisioning profile for Adhoc o AppStore Desployment
  3. Run the script:
 	sh resign.sh /path/to/ipa /path/to/provisioning_profile Adhoc:YES|NO